DannyBen/jobly-book/src/usage/quick-start.md

 $ jobly worker
 ```

-## Step 2: Verify the server is working
+==- Step 2: Verify the server is working

-Go to <http://localhost:3000> - you should see the Sidekiq dashboard
+Go to <http://localhost:3000> - you should see the Sidekiq dashboard.

-## Step 3: Execute a job through the API
+==- Step 3: Execute a job through the API

-Go to <http://localhost:3000/do/Hello> - you should receive a JSON encoded
+Go to <http://localhost:3000/do/Hello> - you should receive a JSON encoded acknowledgement.
-acknowledgement.

 Go back to the dashboard and view the job's status.

-## Step 4: Execute a job through the CLI
+==- Step 4: Execute a job through the CLI

 Form the same workspace directory, run: